 our story so far

 Seatree is an on-going experiment into living creatively.
 We make things from clay; pots, pictures, sculptures.
 Most of our work uses original poetry.
-Michaela does most of the pottery and Chris writes the poetry, loves glazing and also frames the finished pieces.
+As well as collaborating on many of our pieces, we have developed our individual practice too, and as such seatree includes Michaela’s white stoneware pieces and Chris’s rough clay, often fired in a raku kiln.

-In 2016 we decided to try to live a different kind of life; simpler, more sustainable and more creative.
-We both worked in stressful jobs (Chris as social worker/manager of mental health services, Michaela as a community worker) and we had the usual financial pressures, but a window of opportunity opened up and it felt like now or never.
-That was the beginning of seatree.
+Seatree began in 2016 when we decided to pursue a different kind of life; simpler, more sustainable and more creative.
+We had both worked in stressful jobs (Chris as social worker/manager of mental health services, Michaela as a community worker) and had the usual financial pressures, but a window of opportunity opened and it felt like ‘now or never’.

 ‘for a while, the room will become the universe and it will be possible to believe in starlight.’